The Crisis We Face And How Ecosystem Carbon Capture Can Help

-Coastal wetlands, such as the Everglades in Florida, sequester carbon in plants like sawgrasses and lilies through photosynthesis.
+Wetlands, such as the Everglades in Florida, sequester carbon in plants like sawgrasses and lilies through photosynthesis.
 Coastal wetlands also store carbon in their soils as the dead plants build up and break down through anaerobic processes.
-Coastal wetlands may be able to store around five times as much carbon as tropical forests over the long term, due to the unique way wetland plants decompose underwater.4
+Wetlands may be able to store around five times as much carbon as tropical forests over the long term, due to the unique way wetland plants decompose underwater.4

 As with terrestrial forest ecosystems, it is critical that we focus on preserving healthy and functioning coastal wetlands, so that they can continue to perform their carbon capture ecosystem service.
 Limits on run-away urbanization can help protect both forests and coastal wetlands, as IDEAS for Us described in the blog “Protecting Natural Lands in Florida: Saving Florida”.5